afdp/afdp.github.io/index.md

+title: "International workshop on Agile and Functional Data Pipelines"
+---
 # International workshop on Agile and Functional Data Pipelines

 This workshop will be held as a part of [EDI40 '2021]().